kdave/btrfs-progs/Documentation/btrfs-device.rst

           RAID1, ...) allocated on the device
         * *Data,RAID0/3* -- in particular, striped profiles
-          RAID0/RAID10/RAID5/RAID6 with the number of devices on which the stripes are allocated, multiple occurences of the same profile can appear in case a new device has been added and all new available stripes have been used for writes
+          RAID0/RAID10/RAID5/RAID6 with the number of devices on which the stripes are allocated, multiple occurrences of the same profile can appear in case a new device has been added and all new available stripes have been used for writes
         * *Unallocated* -- remaining space that the filesystem can still use